Academic Progress

 Dismissal Appeal Policy

-All academic progress decisions may be appealed, as a final form of review, in writing, to the dean of the college.
+All academic progress decisions may be appealed, as a final form of review, in writing, to the dean of the school/college.
 The appeal must be made within three business days of the notification of change in academic status.
 It should include documentation of any extenuating circumstances that may have impacted the student, such as a death in the immediate family or an illness, as well as a statement from the student explaining the reasons for the appeal.
-The dean will make a decision in consultation with appropriate colleagues, and that decision shall be final.
+The dean will make a decision in consultation with a convened committee, and that decision shall be final.